Home · Blog · Equipment Types

 Jib cranes (wall/floor)

-All sizes in scope
+All sizes and capacities in scope

 12 months

-Forklifts
+Forklifts (counterbalance)

-Fork arms: 6 months separately
+Fork arms examined separately at 6 months

 12 months